 Le castle that you see today is the result of successive changes over the centuries.
 We don't know what the original building looked like.
 It was very probably a small fortress, surrounded by a moat that you can still admire today ...
 The first transformations of the monument took place from the XNUMXth century, at the time when the Lords of Loubens got rich thanks to the pastel trade.

 Did you know?

-Have you noticed the statue of a Virgin with a weathered face sitting on a wolf, the infant Jesus on her knees located in the wall of the castle, on the road side?
-According to a legend, the Virgin appeared to a child about to be attacked by a wolf and saved her, thus becoming the Patron Saint of the parish.
-It is also this wild animal that appears on the coat of arms of the village ...
+Did you notice the statue of a Virgin with a weathered face sitting on a wolf, the child Jesus on her lap located in the castle wall, on the road side?
+According to a legend, the Virgin appeared to a child about to be attacked by a wolf and saved her, thus becoming the patron saint of the parish.
+It is this wild animal that appears on the coat of arms of the village...